rbms-bsc/DCRMR/_pages/Edition/Designation-of-edition.md

 >Example:
 >Designation of edition: <CITE>[1st printing]</CITE>
->Note on Edition Statement: <CITE>Number line on title page verso indicates 1st printing: "10 9 8 7 6 5 4 3 2 1"</CITE>
+>Note on edition statement: <CITE>Number line on title page verso indicates 1st printing: "10 9 8 7 6 5 4 3 2 1"</CITE>

 ## 3.22.36 Designations of edition in more than one language or script